Discover the Best Restaurants in Covent Garden

 Oystermen

-Having started small in Covent Garden, Oystermen is now thankfully a bit bigger thanks to them getting the next door premises and knocking the wall down.
+Having started small in Covent Garden, The Oystermen is now thankfully a bit bigger thanks to them getting the next door premises and knocking the wall down.
 Here you can get oysters and pretty impeccable seafood in smart but relaxed unpretentious surroundings without emptying your wallet either.
 They’ve got more than oysters of course, with other dishes like queen scallops gratin, spicy crab thermidor, cured sea trout with ponzu dressing and pan-fried hake with parsnip puree on the menu.

 32 Henrietta Street, London, WC2E 8NA